The Galleries (Wigan): Future

 In 2014 outline planning approval was granted for a £60 million redevelopment of the area into the 'Makinson Quarter' including the creation of a new shopping mall of 26 larger retail spaces.
 However, after Wigan Council purchased the complex in 2018, this proposal was scrapped.
 The Council initially intended to retain the site but also produce a long-term plan to revitalise it with new leisure, food and drink facilities, and residential developments.

 In 2020, the Council launched a formal procurement process to find a partner for a £125 million redevelopment of the 8 acre complex.
 The redevelopment project was expected to take seven years.
 As of 2023, the redevelopment of the site is underway and expected to cost £135 million.
 The plans include a Multi-media Centre, with a multiplex cinema, bowling alley and an indoor climbing wall.
 This is in addition to the construction of 483 homes, a 144-bedroom hotel and a new Wigan Market hall as part of a multi-phase project.
 The Makinson Arcade will be retained and remains open.
+In 2025, the regeneration project for the former Galleries site was renamed Fettlers.
+The name derives from the term 'fettler', referring to a craft worker who shaped metal and pottery – industries that were once central to the local economy.